-I once heard a memorable program on the devine radio 4 by a very eminent prof of the brain lady who described the emotional part of the brain as a series of tiny see-saws.
+I once heard a memorable program on radio 4 by a very eminent prof of the brain woman who described the emotional part of the brain as a series of tiny see-saws.

 I always remember this when experiencing a day of 'ups and downs', such as yesterday.

-Cloud of thick grey descended, made sure that everyone else joined in, as I wanted to share my fury.
+Cloud of grey descended; made sure that everyone else joined in as I wanted to share my fury.
 Dogs sulked, cat went out into the rain, and Ezra became strangely helpful.
 Tried the 'count one's blessing thing.
 No good.
-I knew what I was cross about on a world scale was so pathetic that it could not register, but the day continued thus, briefly up-lifted during a gardening forage.
+I knew what I was cross about on a world scale was so pathetic that it could not register, but the day continued thus, briefly up-lifted during a gardening episode.

-Mood lifted, the lights came on, the dogs smiled, Everything for just a moment was completly perfect...in fact has continued to be so, despite sullen grey drizzel outside, and the fact that all the boring phone calls still have to be made.
+Mood lifted, the lights came on, the dogs smiled.
+Everything for just a moment was completely perfect . . . in fact, has continued to be so, despite sullen grey drizzle outside, and the fact that all the boring phone calls still have to be made.